NateEag/nateeag.com/pages/software/index.md

 [actual users](http://howicode.nateeag.com/caring-for-users.html).
 I care intensely about the [tools I use to do so](/software/tools.html).

 I enjoy teaching and mentoring other developers.
-I did not have a mentor when I first started writing software, so I learned many lessons the hard way.
+I did not have a mentor when I started writing software, so I learned many lessons the hard way.
 Helping others avoid those pitfalls is extremely satisfying.

 I spend a lot of time thinking about
 [software development workflows](http://howicode.nateeag.com/category/workflow.html),